sourcegraph/about/content/terms/terms-cloud.md

 </span>

-<span style={{color: '#777777'}}><i>**Short version**: You’re allowed to use the services for any reasonable purpose (e.g. don’t use it to host illegal content).
+<p><span style={{color: '#777777'}}><i>**Short version**: You’re allowed to use the services for any reasonable purpose (e.g. don’t use it to host illegal content).
 Because the services are made available on a hosted basis, we – like most sites – will collect data about your use of the services (e.g., click rates and other metadata) and can use it to run our business.
-If you give us a great idea about how to improve our services, we can use it.</i></span>
+If you give us a great idea about how to improve our services, we can use it.</i></span></p>

 3.1 **License from Us to You**.